| Objectives | | Celtic & Member Community Links | | Contact |

 |

 Nominations Guidelines - for nominators and referees The award of Honours is made by the Celtic Council of Australia to recognise members of Celtic communities who have performed significant service for the Celtic cause.
 Awards are given to persons who have given service to a single Celtic community or on a particular occasion or whom one of the community member organisations desires to honour or for successful leadership in the Celtic community or such other as the Council decides.
 Read carefully the description of award levels above.
 Nominations for Celtic Honours are brought to the Standing Committee of the Celtic Council of Australia for confirmation and approval.
 In the first instance nominations should be addressed to any member of the Standing Committee or to the Hon Secretary who will table them at the next suitable meeting of the Council.
 The form of the nomination may be typed or handwritten and sent by hand, postal service, facsimile or e-mail.
 It should include the full name, title, address and contact number(s) of the nominee; the reason, effect and significance as to why consideration should given; a list of the relevant positions with dates of service and responsibilities; demonstration of achievement and contribution and referee names where appropriate.
 Your comments should be particular and need not be lengthy.
 While nominations are likely to be referenced the nominee will not be approached on the matter of the nomination.
 When the nomination has been adjudicated, the nominator will be advised and, where appropriate, arrangement will be made as to an award ceremony.
-For more information on the Celtic Honours system of the Celtic Council of Australia contact, or contact a member of the Standing Committee or the Honorary Secretary (as above).
+For more information on the Celtic Honours system of the Celtic Council of Australia contact a member of the Standing Committee or to get information on lodging an honours nomination contact the Honorary Secretary (as above).
 Note: Over the decades that the honours system has been operating there have been minor adjustments - eg. pin colours, ribbon changes, introduction of purchaseable medals, naming and meaning clarifications - but ALL recipients of each Award and Post Nominal retain the same high status and honour as when they were awarded, for their lifetime and for perpetuity.

 |